-• IFRS 9, Financial Instruments: A final version of IFRS 9, Financial Instruments, has been issued which replaces IAS 39, Financial Instruments: Recognition and Measurement.
-The complete standard comprises guidance on classification and measurement, impairment, hedge accounting and derecognition.
-IFRS 9, Financial Instruments, introduces a new approach to the classification of financial assets, which is driven by the business model in which the asset is held, and their cash flow characteristics.
-A new business model was introduced which does allow certain financial assets to be categorised as 'fair value through other comprehensive income' in certain circumstances.
+IFRS 9, Financial Instruments

+A final version of IFRS 9, Financial Instruments, has been issued which replaces IAS 39, Financial Instruments: Recognition and Measurement.
+The completed standard comprises guidance on classification and measurement, impairment, hedge accounting and derecognition.
+IFRS 9, Financial Instruments, introduces a new approach to the classification of financial assets, which is driven by the business model in which the asset is held as well as its cash flow characteristics.
+A new business model was introduced which allows certain financial assets to be categorised as 'fair value through other comprehensive income' (FVOCI) in certain circumstances.
 The requirements for financial liabilities are mostly carried forward unchanged from IAS 39, Financial Instruments: Recognition and Measurement.
 However, some changes were made to the fair value option for financial liabilities to address the issue of own credit risk.
-The new model introduces a single impairment model being applied to all financial instruments, as well as an
+The new model introduces a single impairment model being applied to all financial instruments, as well as an 'expected credit loss' model for the measurement of financial assets.